 6. Add a GDPR compliant cookie banner to your Squarespace site

-Cookie consent represents the trickiest aspect of making a Squarespace site GDPR-compliant.
+Obtaining cookie consent is by far the trickiest aspect of making a Squarespace site GDPR-compliant.

 As discussed earlier, cookies usually refer to small files which websites place on a website visitor’s hard drive in order to track or ‘understand’ those visitors.